tearoom1/kirby-content-watch/README.md

 # Content Watch Plugin for Kirby

-This plugin adds a panel view that tracks and displays all content changes in your Kirby site, showing detailed editor information and allowing for content history management.
+This plugin tracks all content changes in your Kirby site and adds a panel view that displays those changes.
+It shows modification date and editor information and the history of changes for each file.
+This allows you to keep track of what has been changed and who made the changes.

+Additionally it provides a view to see which pages are currently locked and by whom.

 ## Features